gigamono/standards/README.md

   - backend/

 - Extensions to build
+  - Theming (for creating themes) - Free
   - Workspace Auth (Special Extension, gets updated by the system) - Free
   - Security Audit (checks for XSS, Data leak, etc.) - Free
   - SEO (like Yoast or RankMath) - Freemium
   - Analytics (mix of Google Analytics and HotJar) - Freemium
   - Copilot (with OpenAI Codex) - Freemium
+  - Testing (on save, on commit, on preview, etc.) - Free
+    - Unit Tests (for logic)
+    - Integration Tests (for backend logic)
+    - End to End Tests (for interactions)